sjjctl/pgp/README.rst

 Verifying
 =========

-My commit signatures to "CenturyLink Cloud" repos can then be verified.
+My commit signatures can then be verified.

 Keys may be retired at any time, if lost or compromised.